Care4Calais Eyes Legal Battle Over UK-France Migrant Returns Deal

 “This is a cynical policy that treats vulnerable people as bargaining chips.
 By agreeing to trade humans for political convenience, the UK and French governments are disregarding their obligations under international refugee law.
 We are exploring all legal avenues to challenge this agreement.”

-“We are delivering on our commitment to stop the boats.
-This agreement with France strengthens our joint operational response to illegal migration and protects lives by preventing dangerous crossings.
+“The deal strengthens our joint operational response to illegal migration and protects lives by preventing dangerous crossings.
 All returns will be conducted in line with domestic and international obligations.”

-Mounting Legal Pressure
+Mounting Legal Pressure on Returns Deal

 “This is yet another headline-grabbing policy that risks breaching human rights commitments while doing little to address the root causes of dangerous crossings.”